 As for me, I know that my Redeemer lives, and that as the last he will stand upon the earth.
 And after my skin has been destroyed, yet in my flesh I will see God, whom I will see for myself, and whom my own eyes will behold, and not another.
 My heart grows faint within me.
 (New English Translation)

 In the review of this evidence there is mention by Job that he will see God in his flesh, even after his skin worms have destroyed his body; which really doesn’t make a lot of sense; because the only eyes you can correctly claim to see with after your physical body has decomposed are spiritual eyes; [ix]

-The author of Dawning Spirituality goes on to make a case that no one will have a body in the afterlife, and (I say) that this person is free to believe whatever he/she wants . . . but in the Bible, Job was talking about having a physical body.
-Further, I believe Job was talking about a "last day" resurrection—and this is in harmony with what the Bible says about the dead in Christ being raised up in the last day as imperishable beings.
+The author of Dawning Spirituality goes on to make a case that no one will have a body in the afterlife, and (I say) that this person is free to believe whatever he/she wants . . . but in the Bible, Job was talking about having a physical body in the future.
+Job was talking about a "last day" resurrection—and this is in harmony with what the Bible says about the dead in Christ being raised up in the last day as imperishable, physical beings.